maidsafe/rfcs/active/0000-Unified-structured-data.md

   smaller than the hash it prevents flooding of a network location.
 - To validate data we confirm signature using hash of (tag_type + version) as nonce.
 Initial `Put` does not require this signature, but does require the owner contain a value.
-- If previous owners is set then the signature is confirmed using those keys (allows owenr change/transfer etc.).
+- If previous owners is set then the signature is confirmed using those keys (allows owner change/transfer etc.).
 In this case the previous owners is only required on first update and may be remove in next version if the owners are not changed again.
 - To confirm sender of any `Put` (store or overwrite) then we check the signature of sender using same mechanism.
 For multiple senders we confirm at least 50% of owners have signed the request for `Put`